Time to Upgrade PHP Code

 This is where I come in.
 Hiring an experienced web developer that deals with issues like this daily can save you a lot of time and frustration.
 I’ve upgraded more websites than I can count.
 I’m much more knowledgeable (and less frustrating) than trying to get “front row” hosting support to walk you through changes that are needed.

-Rebuild a new website
+Consider a website rebuild.

-Find another host that will support Outdated, insecure versions of PHP
+Find another host that will support outdated, insecure versions of PHP.

 While technically this is an option, it is such a bad suggestion that I didn’t even want to include it.
 Part of owning a website is maintaining it.